schlopp96/VBP/README.md

   - On Mac, the default install path for Valheim is:
     - `~/Library/Application Support/Steam/steamapps/common/Valheim`

-- One file, "./patch/stable/winhttp.dll", will be copied directly inside the installation folder: "install_location/Valheim".
+- One file, "./patch/stable/winhttp.dll", will be copied directly inside the installation folder: "path/to/Valheim".

-- The rest will be copied within the BepInEx folder, itself found within the game's installation folder: "install_location/Valheim/BepInEx/core".
+- The rest will be copied within the BepInEx folder, itself found within the game's installation folder: "path/to/Valheim/BepInEx/core".

 ---

 ## Contact the Author

-- If you have any questions, comments, issues, complaints, etc, feel free to contact me through my email at: `schloppdaddy@gmail.com`
+- If you have any questions, comments, issues, complaints, etc, feel free to contact me through my:
+  - Email at: `schloppdaddy@gmail.com`.
+  - Submit an issue on the project's [GitHub repository](https://github.com/schlopp96/VBP)